BFA Dance Education K-12

 - Students display an integrated and comprehensive knowledge of the dance field - historical, cultural, theoretical and aesthetic, practical and pedagogic.

-Download the BFA Dance Education Degree Plan (PDF) that shows all of the course work required for the degree.
+Download the BFA Dance Education Curriculum Guide (PDF) that shows all of the course work required for the degree.

 Dwonload the Time and Credit Hour Policy (PDF).